skx/evalfilter/README.md

 ## Implementation

 In terms of implementation the script to be executed is split into [tokens](token/token.go) by the [lexer](lexer/lexer.go), then those tokens are [parsed](parser/parser.go) into an abstract-syntax-tree.
-Once the AST exists it is walked by the [compiler](compiler.go) and a series of [bytecode instructions](code/code.go) operations are generated.
+Once the AST exists it is walked by the [compiler](compiler.go) and a series of [bytecode operations](code/code.go) are generated.

-Once the bytecode has been generated it can be reused multiple times, there is no state which needs to be maintained, which makes actually executing the script (i.e. running the bytecode) a fast process.
+Once the bytecode has been generated it can be executed multiple times, there is no state which needs to be maintained, which makes actually executing the script (i.e. running the bytecode) a fast process.

 At execution-time the bytecode which was generated is interpreted by a simple [virtual machine](vm/vm.go).
 The virtual machine is fairly naive implementation of a [stack-based](stack/stack.go) virtual machine, with some runtime support to provide the [builtin-functions](environment/builtins.go), as well as supporting the addition of host-specific functions.